 - One egg

-- 6 whole grain Hamburger buns or large lettuce leaves to wrap
+- 6 sourdough Hamburger buns or large lettuce leaves to wrap

 - Optional: 3 tablespoons ground flax-seed

 - Season: Add spices & herbs such as salt, pepper if you wish

 “If more of us valued food and cheer and song above hoarded gold,